jnozzi/cocoadev.com/markdown/SFAuthorizationAuthorizeMethod.md

 I hope I'm doing this correctly, I haven't posted here before.
-I already flubbed the page name (should have been General/SFAuthorizationVewAuthorizeMethod).
+I already flubbed the page name (should have been SFAuthorizationVewAuthorizeMethod).

-I have a simple program that implements a General/SFAuthorizationView to handle authorization.
+I have a simple program that implements a SFAuthorizationView to handle authorization.
 Everything works great, except I'd like to automatically trigger an authorization (and consequent authentication) attempt and it's not working.

-My program edits a launchd daemon plist in /Library/General/LaunchDaemons/ which is why I'm doing this at all.
+My program edits a launchd daemon plist in /Library/LaunchDaemons/ which is why I'm doing this at all.
 When there is no existing plist I'm using a default file within the bundle.
 (It occurs to me now that that may be a security concern.. hm).
 That concern aside, my call to the authorize: method doesn't seem to do anything.
 I'm making other calls to deauthorize: with no problems.

-In awakeFromNib: I'm setting up the General/SFAuthorizationView (called 'authView') like so:
+In awakeFromNib: I'm setting up the SFAuthorizationView (called 'authView') like so:

 	// Set up the Authorization View